orix-software/bpm/mkdocs/docs/installation.md

-# Installation Guide for bpmorix
+# Installation Guide for bpm

 bpm does not install Oricutron and cc65, bit are needed for bpm.